Termack/termack.github.io/thm_writeups/wwbuddy.md

 ## Enumerate the machine

-Okay lets enumerate the machine.
+Okay let's enumerate the machine.

-First lets search for suid files and we can find an interesting file called /bin/authenticate, lets run it.
+First let's search for suid files and we can find an interesting file called /bin/authenticate, let's run it.

 ```
 $ authenticate
 You need to be a real user to be authenticated.
 ```

-We're not a real user ouch, okay lets see the hint for the second flag.
+We're not a real user ouch, okay let's see the hint for the second flag.

 ```
 Some people have only one password ...